JesseGovindan/chillisoft-neverthrow/README.md

 Once your tests are passing, try to refactor the `exercise-2.ts` file using the `map` method.
 Use the tests to check if the code still behaves as it should.

-When you're done merge the branch `exercise-3` into your branch
+When you're done merge the branch `exercise-3` into your branch and read this file again.